Building A Music Lessons Studio

-Both Teacher 1 and Teacher 2 had positive student growth over the course of their first year of teaching.
+In this example, both Teacher 1 and Teacher 2 had positive student growth over the course of their first year of teaching.
 Not only did both teachers continue to gain students month to month, they retained their numbers throughout the year.

-The data for Teacher 3 and Teacher 4 show the student growth in their studios was unpredictable and unstable.
+The data for Teacher 3 and Teacher 4 showed the student growth in their studios was unpredictable and unstable.
 Both teachers lack a steady progression of new families beginning each month and an observable retention of the families from the month before.

 We compared three of the main acceleration factors that contribute to studio growth to find commonalities between the teachers with higher studio volume versus those with a lower volume.

-As discussed in the previous infographic, our research showed having 4+ days of availability for teaching greatly increased a teacher’s likelihood of building a large studio more rapidly.
+As discussed previously, our research showed having 4+ days of availability for teaching greatly increased a teacher’s likelihood of building a large studio more rapidly.
 It is important to have not only multiple weekdays available, but imperative to have the afternoon and evening blocks available to schedule students.
 Since most families have work or school during the day, the prime time for lessons comes later in the day.
 Morning availability is difficult to fill regardless of how many mornings a teacher has available.